founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 over the others, but he does a good job of illustrating the pros and cons of each.

+### Hess: "AngularJS Directive Design Made Easy"
+[[49][49]] \#directive

+Sean Hess to answer the question:

+> How do I talk to a directive?

+Overall a good introduction, but two cautions:

+1. He introduces `attrs.$observe()` without explaining why you would use them _instead_ of `@` style literal-bindings with the directive's `scope`.
+2. I disagree with the assertion that you should focus on state (i.e., "It’s totally fine to have a `windowShown` boolean on your controller..."); in my experience, you should be conservative w/r/t/ the state you are explicitly tracking.

 ### Hooks: "Configuring Dependency Injection in AngularJS" (2013)
 [[30][30]] \#dependency-injection \#service